uozuAho/note_searcher/readme.md

 This will build a vscode extension (vsix) in this directory, which you can install from vscode.

+## vscode

+VS code extension

 ## cli

 Console app that does indexing and searching

-## vscode

-VS code extension

 # todo
+- view
+    - open doc on click
+    - connect search results
+    - activity bar icon
+    - remove expand icon from search results
+- bug: quoted search only searches first word
+- extract keywords & tags from current doc, show related docs
-- vscode
+- re-index on save
-    - support spaces in filenames in search results (for clickable links)
+- search results are _all_ clickable
 - show last entered query on search
 - e2e tests